zor-cell/InputReader/README.md

 ### Description
 This repository contains an input reader implemented in java that can read from files or folders (ie all files inside a folder).
-The main purpose of this project is to take over tedious Input- and Output Management in Coding competitions.
+The solver purpose of this project is to take over tedious Input- and Output Management in Coding competitions.
 This repository can be used as a template to build your solution on.\
-This template was created specificly for the [CCC](https://codingcontest.org).
+This template was created specifically for the [CCC](https://codingcontest.org).

 Made by **[Philippe Zorman](https://github.com/zor-cell)**, **[Lutu](https://github.com/Lutu-gl)**

 ### Usage
-**src/IOManager.java:** This class takes over the required logic and error handling for inputs and outputs, it should not be changed.
+**src/io.IOManager.java:** This class takes over the required logic and error handling for inputs and outputs, it should not be changed.

-**src/Main.java:** This class serves as the interface for the user to implement their code.
+**src/solver.Main.java:** This class serves as the interface for the user to implement their code.

-**void Main.solve():** This method gets run for every file in the established inputPath.
+**void solver.Main.solve():** This method gets run for every file in the established inputPath.
 A working program should contain the following aspects:
 - Read lines of input file with given java Scanner (see [Documentation](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html))
 - Compute result for input
 - Write result to given java FileWriter (using ```writer.write(result + "\n");```);
-**resources/config.xml:** In this file you can make configuration to the IOManager.
+**resources/config.xml:** In this file you can make configuration to the io.IOManager.
 There exist a few which are described here and in the file

 #### config.xml settings:
 **inputPath:** Specifies the directory path where the input files are located.
 For instance, ./input/ means that the application will look for input files in the input directory relative to the application's execution path. (recommended)